Call for Art

 • Size: Artwork should not exceed 12 x 16 inches.

-• Submission: Please submit a high-resolution photograph or scan of the artwork along with a brief description (100-200 words) of how the music inspired your piece.
+• Submission: Please submit a high-resolution photograph or scan of the artwork along with a brief description (100-200 words) of your inspiration for your work and the connection to the land you showcased.

 • Teachers and parents or guardians are asked to select a limited number of student works to submit – one entry per student.
 Museum staff will select a maximum of thirty-three pieces for the show.
 Additional works may be shown in a JSMA exhibition at the Eugene Airport concurrent to or following this exhibition.